echyn/echyn.github.io/research.md

 19. The Long-Run Effects of Residential Racial Desegregation Programs: Evidence from Gautreaux (with Robert Collinson and Danielle Sandler).

+20. Examiner and Judge Designs in Economics: A Practitioner's Guide (with Brigham Frandsen and Emily Leslie)

 **Other Academic Publications**

-20. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
+21. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
 May 2020.